AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

 We will keep doing all of our CRM tasks via API.
 Let's create the Identity Namespace `Luma CRM Id`

-1. Download [`Identity Service.postman_collection.json`](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Identity%20Service.postman_collection.json) to your `Luma Tutorial Assets` folder
+1. Download [Identity Service.postman_collection.json](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Identity%20Service.postman_collection.json) to your `Luma Tutorial Assets` folder
-1. Import the collection into Postman
+1. Import the collection into [!DNL Postman]
 1. 1.
 If you haven't made a call in the last 24 hours, your authorization tokens have probably expired.
 Open the call **[!DNL Adobe I/O Access Token Generation > Local Signing (Non-production use-only) > IMS: JWT Generate + Auth via User Token]** and click **Send** to request new JWT and Access Tokens, just like you did in the Postman lesson.
 1. Select the request **[!DNL Identity Service > Create a new identity namespace. > IMS: JWT Generate + Auth via User Token]**
 1. Paste the following as the [!DNL Body] of the request: